 Medtronic is a leading medical technology company.
 The company was founded in 1949 in the garage of Earl Bakken and Palmer Hermundslie.
 The original goal was to repair faulty medical equipment.
 Medtronic also sold medical devices from other companies and later developed medical devices itself, including insulin pumps.

-An insulin pump is a small electronic device, about the size of a mobile phone, that can be easily carried with a pump bag or pump belt or even attached to a bra with a bra pouch.
+An insulin pump is a small electronic device, about the size of a mobile phone, that can be easily carried with a pump bag or insulin pump belt or even attached to a bra with a bra pouch.
 An insulin pump helps you more accurately mimic the way a healthy pancreas delivers basal insulin by delivering small amounts of fast-acting insulin throughout the day and night.
+Protect the insulin pump with one of our Medtronic pump sleeves.

 Medtronic Minimed 640G